Ratio12/2048/README.md

 ### 2048 Game Time

-1.can be used in mobile phone
+* can be used in mobile phone